Lucia's Blog: "YOU HAVE LEFT YOUR FIRST LOVE"

 Revelation 2:4

-There are few sights that are sadder than the spectacle of the flames of a love that burns out.
+Few sights are sadder than the spectacle of the flames of a love that burns out.
 When the love for Jesus flames out, His heart is broken.
 Let us re-examine our LOVE for Jesus.

-The image of a love which could be called "first love" is portrayed by the newly formed church in Acts 2:46.
-The early Christians are often portrayed as being of one accord in their gladness of heart (Acts 2:46); rejoicing together (Acts 5:41); rejoicing after being baptized (Acts 8:39); rejoicing greatly for having believed in God (Acts 16:34).
+The image of a love that could be called "first love" is portrayed by the newly formed church in Acts 2:46.
+The early Christians are often described as being of one accord in their gladness of heart (Acts 2:46), rejoicing together (Acts 5:41); rejoicing after being baptized (Acts 8:39); rejoicing greatly for having believed in God (Acts 16:34).

 I. The Good Qualities of the Church at Ephesus: